zer2/fantasy-basketball-optimizer/about/turnovers.md

 | 50\% | 8.6\% | 9.5\% |
 | 75\% | 8.8\% | 9.1\% |

 Punting or soft-punting turnovers is about as beneficial as punting other categories.
 With this evidence, there is no reason to treat it differently.

 It should be noted that this test does not cover the third argument because all player statistics are known beforehand.
 There remains the possibility that in a real league, with some uncertainty about how players are going to perform, the best-positioned drafters will have a significant advantage in general.
-If having this advantage is necessary, then there might still be good reason to down-weight turnovers

-## Takeaways
+## Conclusion

-It might makes sense to downweight turnovers to some degree when you need your players to outperform across the board to win, e.g. in Rotisserie.
-To what degree I am not sure- it depends on how confident you are about your predictions of player performance.
-Otherwise, I don't think there is a great reason to down-weight turnovers heavily
+I have not seen a convincing mathematical argument that turnovers should be down-weighted to an extreme degree.
+That's why I've set the default to treating turnovers like every other category.

+Still, absence of evidence is not evidence of absence, and there might be some more nuanced reason that turnovers should be downweighted not captured here.
+If you want to use this website and want to downweight turnovers, feel free to manually set the turnover multiplier on the parameters page